EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### F23 - near real-time access to sub-hourly OPERA Open Radar Data delivered in the same format used by NMHSs today

-"As a current data consumer of land surface observations, I want near real-time access to sub-hourly observations delivered in the same format (i.e., BUFR) used by NMHSs today.
+"As a current data consumer of OPERA Open Radar Data, I want near real-time access to sub-hourly observation delivered in the same format (i.e., BUFR) used by NMHSs today.
 So, I can minimise development of my existing downstream systems."

 *Priority:*
 - primary

 *Clarifications:*
+- Is this relevant
+- Do anyone receive bufr files from OPERA?

 *Acceptance criteria:*

 *Consequences and decisions:*

-### F24 - access to sub-hourly observations delivered in an Open Standard format (e.g., GeoJSON)
+### F24 - access to sub-hourly OPERA Open Radar Data delivered in an Open Standard format (e.g., GeoJSON)

 "As a data consumer of land surface observations, I want near real-time access to sub-hourly observations delivered in an Open Standard format (e.g., GeoJSON, CoverageJSON) following agreed and structured naming convention standards (e.g., CF and ACDD).
 So, I can minimize the development of new applications and reduce the need to learn domain specific formats."